Monday September 8, 2025 to Monday September 15, 2025

 At the March 2025 G7 Foreign Ministers’ Meeting, Canada led adoption of the G7 Maritime Security Declaration on co-operation on protecting sea lines of communication and critical subsea infrastructure.
 Translating those commitments into practical collaboration now requires allies and like-minded partners to share intelligence, regulatory best practices, and public-private response frameworks.
 Lithuania and Taiwan have emerged as frontline innovators in cable-route diversification, rapid-repair capacity, and legal attribution for grey-zone attacks.

 This closed-door dialogue will bring together perspectives from these and other critical stakeholders to identify tangible next steps for collective action and resilience.
 The discussion will feature, H.E.
-Egidijus Meilūnas, Ambassador of Lithuania to Canada, and H.E.
-Harry Tseng, TECO Representative in Canada, as well as other high-level officials from Europe, the Indo-Pacific, and Canada.
+Egidijus Meilūnas, Ambassador of Lithuania to Canada, H.E.
+Harry Tseng, TECO Representative in Canada; Karina Häuslmeier, Deputy Head of Mission, Embassy of the Republic of Germany to Canada; and Ty Curran, Deputy Director General, International Security, Department of National Defence.
 The discussion will be moderated by APF Canada's Vice-President, Research & Strategy, Vina Nadjibulla.

 This is an invitation-only event.